 The truth is, disasters don't wait for us to be ready, and when they strike, the time to prepare has passed.
 We know emergencies affect Oregonians in different ways, and that each of us can be impacted by these hazards.
 What's important is that we leverage these experiences to inform and strengthen our culture of preparedness.
 Together, we have a shared responsibility to ensure we are actively reducing our risk.
-It takes each of us to make Oregon stronger - and safer - together.
+It takes each of us to make Oregon stronger and safer - together.

 When a disaster strikes, it may take days or even weeks for responders to reach impacted Oregonians, who may have to go without food, water or electricity.
 The Oregon Office of Emergency Management (OEM) actively encourages Oregonians to plan on being self-sufficient for at least two weeks following any type of emergency.
-This takes pressure off first responders so they can triage effectively and attend to life-threatening situations; ensures individuals can survive without help or additional supplies if roads are impassable; and encourages neighbors to care for one another, along with other vulnerable populations.
-We understand the words preparedness and readiness - along with the notion of having two weeks' worth of supplies - can sound and feel overwhelming.
-The good news is, many Oregonians may be more prepared than they think.
-It starts with simple actions, like signing up with OR-Alert to receive emergency alerts in your area; checking in on neighbors and loved ones before and during severe weather, utility outages or other emergencies; and understanding Oregon's tiered evacuation levels and identifying evacuation routes from home, work or school and the surrounding neighborhood.
+This takes pressure off first responders so they can triage effectively and attend to lifethreatening situations; ensures individuals can survive without help or additional supplies if roads are impassable; and encourages neighbors to care for one another, along with other vulnerable populations.